davidly/si/README.md

 Instructions for building using different tool sets are in the source file.
 I build for Windows 98 using old tools/headers so the binary can run on all subsequent versions of Windows .
-It'll also build with the latest tools, but the resulting binary can even run on Windows XP.
+It'll also build with the latest tools, but the resulting binary can't even run on Windows XP.

 Sample output: